DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-21 Meeting Notes.md

 	- [Here's the link for convinience](<../Narrative/07-17 First Journal Entry Task.md>)

 ##### Other Small Changes
-- Camera fades in an out when going between rooms
+- Camera fades in an out when going between rooms (during which the player can't move)
+- While the player is locked on to an enemy, the reticle in the center of the screen disappears
+- The lock-on point for the enemies has been raised to chest height

 #### Things for This Week